-User accounts are extremely valuable.
+User accounts are extremely valuable – real accounts far more so than fake accounts.
 This is not only true for Internet properties, which are valued by the size and growth of their user base, but also for professional online criminals exploiting these platforms for a profit.

 In the figure, the red line is the median price per account, the box is drawn between the first and third quartile of the price range, and the “whiskers” (in dotted line) extend to the furthest value within 1.5 times the interquartile range from the end of the boxes.
 Any data point further than that is marked as ‘+’.